 About Beaumont Hospital, Royal Oak

 Beaumont's 1,070-bed hospital in Royal Oak is a major academic, research and referral center with Level I trauma designation.
-It was named Michigan's first Magnet-designated hospital for nursing excellence and is an member of the National Children's Hospital Association.
+It was named Michigan's first Magnet-designated hospital for nursing excellence and is an associate member of the National Association of Children's Hospitals and Related institutions.
 The hospital ranks among the top hospitals in the United States for inpatient admissions and for surgical volume.
-Beaumont, Royal Oak has been named the "most preferred hospital" in a five-county area for 18 consecutive years in a consumer survey by National Research Corporation.
-The hospital is also nationally ranked in 7 medical specialties on the U.S. News and World Report "America's Best Hospitals" 2013-14 lists and is recognized as a Top Ten Quality Leader by the University HealthSystem Consortium.
-Beaumont is the exclusive clinical teaching site for the Oakland University William Beaumont School of Medicine.
+Beaumont, Royal Oak has been named the "most preferred hospital" in a five-county area for 14 consecutive years in a consumer survey by National Research Corporation.
+The hospital is also named in 10 medical specialties on U.S. News and World Report's "America's Best Hospitals" 2012-13 rankings.
+Beaumont is the exclusive clinical teaching site for the Oakland University William Beaumont School of Medicine that welcomed its charter class in Aug.
+2011.
 Visit Beaumont's website at www.beaumont.edu.

 UHC is an alliance of the nation's leading nonprofit academic medical centers, which are focused on delivering world-class patient care.
-Formed in 1984 and based in Chicago, Ill., UHC fosters collaboration with and among its 118 academic medical center and 299 affiliated hospital members through its renowned solutions in the areas of performance improvement, comparative data and analytics, supply chain management, strategic research and public policy.
+Based in Chicago, Ill., UHC fosters collaboration with and among its 116 academic medical center and 276 affiliated hospital members through its renowned programs and services in the areas of comparative data and analytics, performance improvement, supply chain management, strategic research and public policy.
 UHC helps its members achieve excellence in quality, safety and cost-effectiveness.
-UHC's membership includes a majority of the nonprofit academic medical centers in the United States.
+Formed in 1984, UHC's membership includes a majority of the nonprofit academic medical centers in the United States.
 For more information, visit uhc.edu.